pawlict/AISTATElight/README.md

 - **Diarize speakers in audio** (who spoke when) using **pyannote.audio** (Hugging Face pipeline) + Whisper segments.
 - **“Text diarization” (heuristics)** — a simple alternating / block labeling of lines or sentences (no ML), useful when you already have plain text.
 - Show **live logs** inside the app (including worker/tqdm output from diarization and transcription when enabled).
+## ✨ Updates v 2.0: Segment playback + transcription/diarization corrections

+This update introduces a **segment-level review workflow**:

+- **Segment playback (start–end):** you can play the audio for a selected segment directly in the app.
+- **“Segment correction” panel:** edit the **transcription text**, adjust **diarization** (speaker assignment), and rename the **speaker label** for that segment.
+- **Safe saving (no block merging):** saving edits preserves segment boundaries, preventing the previous issue where edited text could merge into the next segment and break playback mapping in subsequent edits.
+- **Improved UX:** corrections are applied immediately to the segment list / editor without re-running the whole pipeline.

 ---
 ---